 I am renowned throughout the industry as a pioneer and consummate professional, revered for knowledge, skill, and ethics on the job.
 And I feel like the luckiest human being with the best job in the world, because I retain my enjoyment and passion for piercing, even after all of these years.

-In 2009, my book, The Piercing Bible: The Definitive Guide to Safe Body Piercing was published by Crossing Press, a division of Random House.
-It has been reprinted at least 8 times since then, is available as an eBook, and also came out in a Russian translation!
+In 2021, the Revised and Expanded second edition of my book, The Piercing Bible: The Definitive Guide to Safe Piercing was published by TenSpeed Press, a division of Penguin Random House.
+The original edition (2009) had been reprinted approximately 10 times prior to the new release.

 - Cover of my book, The Piercing Bible